 This advice might be the opposite of what you’ve heard before.
-I am not saying don’t ever tuck a piece of action between dialog bits; sometimes pairing an action with words can give them emphasis, reveal that a character is lying, or convey other important story information.
-I’m saying you should use these actions sparingly, and consider giving them more weight by separating them from the dialog tag.
+I am not saying don’t ever tuck a piece of action between dialogue bits; sometimes pairing an action with words can give them emphasis, reveal that a character is lying, or convey other important story information.
+I’m saying you should use these actions sparingly, and consider giving them more weight by separating them from the dialogue tag.

 In other words, you don’t need a long string of phrases like, “Everett said, tamping tobacco into his pipe,” or “Lana said, tucking her hair behind her ears,” or “Clyde said, reaching into his pocket for a gun.”

 Instead, when an action is important, set it apart: